- Live Rates

 The debt-to-income (DTI) ratio is one way mortgage lenders determine how much of a VA loan you can qualify for — or any kind of mortgage loan, for that matter.
 This ratio compares the amount of money you earn to the amount you spend on your recurring monthly debts.
 It’s generally expressed as a percentage.

-For instance, a DTI ratio of 33% shows that about one-third of my income goes toward my debts.
+For instance, a DTI ratio of 33% shows that about one-third of my income goes toward your debts.

 As a general rule, the Department of Veterans Affairs uses a benchmark of 41% for the maximum debt-to-income ratio on VA loans.
 So anything above that might bring some additional scrutiny.
 But there are exceptions to this.
 In some cases, borrowers can have DTI ratios above that level, if they meet certain income requirements.